approachable-io/software-interview-prep/README.md

 ### Making a Pull Request (PR)

 Once you've pushed your changes to your fork, you will need to make a PR to the repo that you forked from.
-Making a RP is quite simple.
+Making a PR is quite simple.
 All you have to do is go to the github page of your fork, and click on the Compare & pull request button that will appear once you have some commits that the original repo doesn't have.

 ![Compare & PR](images/compare-and-pr.png)